2019 BMA Book Award (1st Prize - Cardiology)

 Join here (starting at €30 for professionals under 40 and/or in training) for full access to ESC CardioMed and to an array of educational tools and networking opportunities to advance your knowledge and expand your horizons.

 Edited by José M. Pérez-Pomares and Robert Kelly

 This highly illustrated textbook has been prepared by the Working Group on Development, Anatomy and Pathology of the European Society of Cardiology (ESC).
 The ESC Textbook of Cardiovascular Development is the authority on cardiovascular development from a perspective of both basic scientists and clinicians.

 The embryonic origin of congenital heart disease and its pathology has been analysed in depth.
 Modern concepts pivotal to the understanding of cardiovascular morphogenesis, including those still subject to controversy, have been highlighted and the content covers the ESC Core Curriculum.

 The textbook will appeal to researchers and clinicians from a wide spectrum of disciplines, including molecular and developmental biologists working on mechanisms of heart development in a range of model organisms, as well as pathologists, morphologists, geneticists, and cardiologists.

 The ESC Textbook of Vascular Biology is a rich and clearly laid-out guide by leading European scientists providing comprehensive information on vascular physiology, disease, and research.

-The official publication of the ESC Working Group on Arthrosclerosis and Vascular Biology, this print edition comes with access to the online version on Oxford Medicine Online, for as long as the edition is published by Oxford University Press.
+The official publication of the ESC Working Group on Atherosclerosis and Vascular Biology, this print edition comes with access to the online version of Oxford Medicine Online for as long as the edition is published by Oxford University Press.
 By activating your unique access code, you can read and annotate the full text online, follow links from the references to primary research materials, and view, enlarge and download all the figures and tables.